How to Buy a New Home

 Pre-approval also ensures you’ll know roughly what your mortgage payments will be and that your interest rate will be protected for anywhere up to 160 days as you arrange the purchase of your home.
 If interest rates rise during that time, you’re covered.
 If they decline, your rate will as well.

+So how to you get pre-approved for a mortgage in Ottawa?
 Getting pre-approved involves meeting with a lender (often a bank or credit union) or a mortgage broker to determine the maximum you can borrow and the interest rate you’ll be charged.
 During the meeting, you’ll be asked questions like:

 - What is your annual income?